LS102-summer2023/project-mishikakansal/writing/paper.md

 #### Threats to Validity
 The following are potential threats to the validity :

-Bias: Depending on the search terms and criteria used, certain sources or perspectives may be the subject of biased search results.
+1.Bias: Depending on the search terms and criteria used, certain sources or perspectives may be the subject of biased search results.

-Incomplete coverage: Because the search terms and criteria might not have collected all pertinent data, the results may not contain all relevant sources.
+2.Incomplete coverage: Because the search terms and criteria might not have collected all pertinent data, the results may not contain all relevant sources.

-Information that is out of date: Given how quickly the field of NLP in cybersecurity is developing, some of the sources might be.
+3.Information that is out of date: Given how quickly the field of NLP in cybersecurity is developing, some of the sources might be.

-Limited scope:Only a small portion of the potential uses and difficulties of NLP in cybersecurity are covered by the search results, so their scope may be constrained.
+4.Limited scope:Only a small portion of the potential uses and difficulties of NLP in cybersecurity are covered by the search results, so their scope may be constrained.

 #### Summary of Results
 For cybersecurity professionals looking to continuously enhance their compliance procedures, NLP, a subset of machine learning( ML), has excellent applications.
 Cybersecurity workflows can use NLP to help with scale and scope analysis, breach identification, and protection.
 Systems based on NLP are being created for cybersecurity and digital forensics.
 The prototype implements a spam message classifier that efficiently classifies both spam and non-spam messages using the Naive Bayes algorithm.
 According to the evaluation metrics, the classifier can distinguish between spam messages and non-spam messages because of its high accuracy, precision, recall, and F1 score values.
 Future research will focus on identifying the most efficient NLP methods for spotting and preventing cyberattacks, incorporating it into pre-existing cyber workflow, and giving cybersecurity professionals useful insights and real-world uses.